karlkfi/kpt-config-sync/docs/installation.md

 ### GitHub Repo

-You will need to create SSH credentials to access the GitHub sample git repository, and ensure that those credentials are usable for GithHub access.
+You will need to create SSH credentials to access the GitHub sample git repository, and ensure that those credentials are usable for GitHub access.
 You can choose to use any other Git provider instead and set up credentials accordingly, in which case you can skip this section.